GetDKAN/dkan/docs/source/user-guide/guide_file_fetchers.rst

 A little discourse on how file-fetcher decides which processor to use...

+File fetcher 'knows about' two processors by default: ``FileFetcher\Processor\Local`` and ``FileFetcher\Processor\Remote``.
+It also knows about whichever custom processor class names you configured in the ``processors`` array in configuration.

 When you ask a file fetcher object to perform the transfer (using the ``copy()`` method), it will instantiate all the different types of processors it knows about.

 Then it will loop through them and use the ``isServerCompatible()`` method to determine if the given ``source`` is suitable for use with that processor object.
-The file fetcher will then use the first processor that answers ``TRUE``.
+The file fetcher will use the first processor that answers ``TRUE``.

 You can look at the implementations of ``FileFetcher\Processor\Local::isServerCompatible()`` or ``FileFetcher\Processor\Remote::isServerCompatible()`` to see how they each handle the question of whether they're suitable for the ``source``.